Author: Ameeba

 }

-To mitigate this vulnerability, users are urged to apply the vendor patch as soon as it becomes available.
-In the meantime, implementing a Web Application Firewall (WAF) or Intrusion Detection System (IDS) can serve as a temporary mitigation measure.
-These systems can detect and block suspicious activities, providing a layer of protection against potential attacks exploiting this vulnerability.
+To mitigate this vulnerability, users are advised to apply the vendor patch as soon as it becomes available.
+In the meantime, using a Web Application Firewall (WAF) or an Intrusion Detection System (IDS) could serve as temporary mitigation by detecting and blocking attempts to exploit this vulnerability.

 Overview